‘Being on a Residential Silent Retreat ~ Frequent Questions About Being in Silence

 There are also acres of beautiful countryside to explore surrounding Nanpanton Hall.
 Jan will also be offering nature breathing sessions, these are guided meditative walks with time to consciously breathe with the smells, sounds and energies of the natural world.

-Finally, Gillian and Marion will be offering daily self-enquiry circles.
+Finally, we will be offering daily self-enquiry circles.
 These are confidential sacred spaces for anyone who wishes to share in the energy of ‘satsang’ (see above) or who feel they would benefit from some therapeutic or emotional support.
-Marion and Gillian are both therapists with over 50 years experience between them, and they bring all their skills to these group sessions.
+All our facilitators have many years’ expereince working with groups, and they bring all their skills to these sessions.
 These sessions have always been part of our retreat offerings and provide an opportunity to dive more deeply into any issues that arise during the retreat.
 They can be extremely powerful and have often been life changing as well as illuminating for everyone present.
 It is also very supportive to undergo deep work of this nature within the nurturing and supportive environment of being on retreat.

 Through our extensive experience of facilitating silent retreats, we have designed the timetable in such a way as to offer a flexible, interesting and supportive range of activities to help everyone receive the maximum benefit of being in stillness and silence on our retreats.